 Reviewers should provide their assessment of the likelihood that all proposed career development and research plan will enhance the candidate’s potential for a productive, independent scientific research career in a health-related field, taking into consideration the criteria below in determining the overall impact score.

 Reviewers will consider each of the review criteria listed here in the determination of scientific merit, and give a separate score for each.
 An application does not need to be strong in all categories to be judged likely to have major scientific impact.
+See K23 instructions, under “Section V. Application Review Information 1.
+Criteria.”
+Questions that will be considered by reviewers, under each section, are noted below.

 - Does the candidate have the potential to develop as an independent and productive researcher?